 Like water, sleep is among the top necessities of the human body.
 If it gets hampered or there is a lack of proper sleep, it directly impacts the overall health physically and mentally.
 This generally happens because of several types of sleep disorders in adults.

 The disorders also negatively change behavioural and cognitive patterns.
 Yet, sleep problems and disorders are so common that over 75% of adults face these.

-Also called somnipathy, the disorder in sleep can be treated with proper medication, Online yoga classes, counselling, meditation, etc. In this write-up, let’s talk about the main types of sleep disorders, symptoms, causes, diagnosis, and treatment.
+Also called somnipathy, the disorder in sleep can be treated with proper medication, Online yoga courses, counselling, meditation, etc. In this write-up, let’s talk about the main types of sleep disorders, symptoms, causes, diagnosis, and treatment.

 What is Sleep Disorder?
 Meaning & Definition

 Sleep is the most important biological function of the human body.
 The majority of the internal organs work actively while we sleep.
 Growth is another thing that happens during sleep.